csdavids519/MoonJumper/README.md

 ### First Time Visitor Goals:
 - Game instructions are easy to find and understand.
 - Game rules are easy to find and understand.
-- Navagating to game information and game play screen is simple.
+- Navigating to game information and game play screen is simple.

 ### Returning Visitor Goals:
-- Returing visitors fimiliar with game rules and controls should have quick access to the game area.
+- Returning visitors familiar with game rules and controls should have quick access to the game area.

 ---
 ## Features